logmannn/Rails-Authentication-Independent-Project/README.md

 #### Maybe heroku deployment?

 ## User stories
-* As a [role], I want [feature], so that [benefit]."
+* As a 'role', I want feature', so that 'benefit'.
--[x] As a user, I would like to log into the site (authentication: email and password), so that I can upload pictures and add features to a picture.
+- [x] As a user, I would like to log into the site (authentication: email and password), so that I can upload pictures and add features to a picture.
--[ ] As a user, I want to see my login information at the top of the page with an option to log out.
+- [x] As a user, I want to see my login information at the top of the page with an option to log out.
+- [x] As a user, I want to admin rights to CRUD all comments.
+- [x] As a user, I can cancel my account.
--[ ] As a user, I would like a way to navigate using a navbar (users, albums, etc.)
+- [ ] As a user, I would like a way to navigate using a navbar (users, albums, etc.)
--[ ] As a user, I want to see other user's pictures.
+- [ ] As a user, I want to see other user's pictures.
--[ ] As a user, I want to delete and update my pictures.
+- [ ] As a user, I want to delete and update my pictures.
--[ ] As an administrator, I want to admin rights to CRUD all pictures.
+- [ ] As an administrator, I want to admin rights to CRUD all pictures.
--[ ] As an administrator, I want to admin rights to CRUD all comments.
+- [ ] As an administrator, I want to admin rights to CRUD all comments.
--[ ] As an administrator, I want to be able to delete users, if necessary.
+- [ ] As an administrator, I want to be able to delete users, if necessary.
--[ ] As an administrator, I want a navbar that shows my admin options (reporting, user management).
+- [ ] As an administrator, I want a navbar that shows my admin options (reporting, user management).
--[ ] As an administrator, I want to be able to make other users administrators.
+- [ ] As an administrator, I want to be able to make other users administrators.
--[ ] As an administrator, add scopes to add interesting photos, comments, etc.
+- [ ] As an administrator, add scopes to add interesting photos, comments, etc.

 ### Application instructions (assuming Mac OS)
 * If you want to use Postgres for the database and not to install Rail's testing tools, create a file called `.railsrc` in your home directory (using the text editor of your choice) and add the line `-d postgresql -T`